 All my computers run Linux.
-It gives a shared common platform, which is easy to secure, and update.
-The investment in understanding workstations and servers (both physical and in the 'cloud') is a one time event.
-I (secretly) smile when people struggle with Windows issues.
+It gives a shared common platform, which is easy to secure and update.
+The investment in understanding workstations and servers (both physical and in the, so called, Cloud) is a one time event.
+I (secretly) smile when people struggle with Windows.

-So, why do I want to replace perfectly good firmware?
-The reason is that I want predictable systems that I can upgrade!
+So, why do I want to replace perfectly good software that comes with a device?
+The reason is that I want predictable systems that I can upgrade and program!
+Upgrades are important, both for security and features.
+Recently we got IPv6 out of the box, and it works even on the oldest routers.

 My wifi routers are always on devices which handle some traffic load.
-I have them open for outsiders.
+Sometimes I have them open for outsiders.
 Some advantages I may have with OpenWRT is to provide a closed and open network.
+I can combine wifi and LAN networks to appear as one.
 In addition I may be able to close down a humming backup server in the house, as well as control heating and play music from the router itself.
-Stuff I do from a laptop now.
+And then, because the router has 2 radios, I can use it as a cheap and generic wifi repeater.
 Is that all?
 Probably not.
 One major advantage of a Linux system is that I get the programmable command prompt.
 A web interface for managing a device is nice, but being able to program repetitive tasks is much nicer.
+And you get useful tools, such as nmap, iw and traceroute.

-First I hooked it up on the network, booted, and attached a laptop through the wifi.
+First I hooked the Netgear up on the network, booted, and attached a laptop through the wifi.
 The web interface came up.
-I decided not to worry about the firmware, as Netgear has it for download and you can rescue this device even when 'bricked'.
+I decided not to worry about saving the standard firmware, as Netgear has it for download and you can rescue this device into failsafe mode even when 'bricked'.

-Choose a binary download for the relevant CPU, in this case something like openwrt-ar71xx-wndr3700-squashfs-factory.img from http://downloads.openwrt.org/ and upload it through the web interface (login admin:password, use router upgrade) using a local cable to the router (could it be that easy?
+Choose a binary download for the relevant CPU, in this case something like openwrt-ar71xx-wndr3700-squashfs-factory.img from http://downloads.openwrt.org/ and upload it through the web interface (login admin:password, choose router or firmware upgrade, make sure the image matches your device, e.g. wndr3700, wndr3700v2, or wndr3800) using a local cable to the router (could it be that easy?).

 ifconfig wlan0 down dhclient eth0 # or alternatively set up a virtual interface: ifconfig eth0:1 192.168.1.10 netmask 255.255.255.0 telnet 192.168.1.1

-At this point it is probably a good idea to record settings/configuration in /etc and /overlay/etc. I do that with scp and git.
+At this point it is probably a good idea to record settings/configuration in /etc and /overlay/etc. I do that with git and (on the smallest routers) with scp and git (on the workstation).

-After downloading some packages, as described on the OpenWRT wiki (http://wiki.openwrt.org/toh/netgear/wndr3700?s).
+After downloading some packages, as described on the OpenWRT wiki (note later versions apparently don't need this):

 root@OpenWrt:~# opkg update root@OpenWrt:~# opkg install wpad-mini kmod-ath9k kmod-leds-wndr3700-usb root@OpenWrt:~# wifi up